Blue Line (Montreal Metro): Rolling stock

 Since the line's opening, Blue Line trains have been made up of MR-73 cars.
-Each train consists of two segments of three cars, totalling six cars, shorter than the Green, Orange, and Yellow Line trains, which all comprise three segments of three cars, for a total of nine cars.
+Each train consists of two units of three cars, totalling six cars, shorter than the Green, Orange, and Yellow Line trains, which all comprise three units of three cars, for a total of nine cars.
 Some nine-car MR-73 trains were transferred from the Orange to the Blue Line, but these had to be shortened to six-car configurations.

 The preceding MR-63 train type spent its final day in revenue service on the Blue Line but otherwise rarely appeared on it.

 The line is served by Youville Shops, located between Parc and de Castelnau stations.
 This is located underground and occupies a small portion underneath Jarry Park.
 Another service facility is located at the 500 m end tracks following Snowdon station but is rarely used by the STM.